buffer/thug/tools/README.md

 # Tools

-This directory contains tools which makes use of the Thug honeyclient which could be useful in order to automate the analysis and/or improve its efficiency.
+This directory contains tools which make use of the Thug honeyclient which could be useful in order to automate the analysis and/or improve its efficiency.

 ## License information